NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Undying Ferocity.md

 **Prerequisites** Orc Ferocity
 * * *
 You resist death's clutches with supernatural vigor, daring death to claim you while promising that any such attempt will surely fail.
-When you use [[Feats/Orc Ferocity|Orc Ferocity]], you gain temporary Hit Points equal to your level.
+When you use [[Orc Ferocity|Orc Ferocity]], you gain temporary Hit Points equal to your level.

 [[Feat_Feature Effects/Effect_ Undying Ferocity|Effect: Undying Ferocity]]